Registration requirements

 Qualifying examination for registration

-While the passing of the STRE is a pre-requisite for registration, it is not a guarantee of successful registration.
+While the passing of the Qualifying Examination is a pre-requisite for registration, it is not a guarantee of successful registration.
 Application for registration will be considered by the Board if they meet all the criteria for registration under the TCM Practitioners Act and Regulations.
 A person may only be granted registration as a TCM practitioner if he is, in the opinion of the Board, a fit and proper person to be granted full or conditional registration as a TCM practitioner.

 From 2025, the qualifying examination for TCM physicians will focus more on the clinical competency assessment of the applicants.
 The changes to the qualifying examination structure and format will be carried out in two phases: